Mark Bradford: Exhibitions

-On October 1, 2019, Hauser & Wirth opened, ‘Cerberus’, the artist's first exhibition in the gallery's London space.
-The exhibition consisted of nine large-scale paintings and a video titled, “Dancing in the Street.”
+On October 1, 2019, Hauser & Wirth opened, ‘Cerberus,’ the artist's first exhibition in the gallery's London space.
+The exhibition consisted of nine large-scale paintings and a video titled “Dancing in the Street.”
 The title of the exhibition is based on the mythological figure of Cerberus, the three-headed dog from Greek mythology that guards the entryway to Hades.

 In 2020 and during the Covid-19 Pandemic, Bradford conducted an Online Exhibition titled - "Quarantine Paintings."
 The exhibition consisted of three paintings the artist had created whilst in lockdown.

-Also in 2020, the Modern Art Museum of Fort Worth mounted a survey exhibition featuring a large selection of Bradford’s earliest paintings, created out of end papers.
-The exhibition draws a line from his use of end papers to his later use of other types of paper such as merchant posters, advertising broadsides, and billboards found around Los Angeles.
+Also in 2020, the Modern Art Museum of Fort Worth mounted a survey exhibition featuring a large selection of Bradford’s earliest paintings, created from endpapers.
+The exhibition draws a line from his use of endpapers to his later use of other types of paper, such as merchant posters, advertising broadsides, and billboards around Los Angeles.

-‘Masses & Movements’, a solo Bradford exhibition with Hauser & Wirth, inaugurated the gallery’s newest location in Menorca, Spain on July 19, 2021.
-The exhibition consisted of an installation of globe sculptures, a two-part site-specific wall painting, and 16 works on canvas based on Martin Waldseemüller’s map from 1507 that was the first to use the name ‘America’.
+‘Masses & Movements,’ a solo Bradford exhibition with Hauser & Wirth, inaugurated the gallery’s newest location in Menorca, Spain, on July 19, 2021.
+The exhibition consisted of an installation of globe sculptures, a two-part site-specific wall painting, and 16 works on canvas based on Martin Waldseemüller’s map from 1507, the first to use the name ‘America.’

-In November 2021, Bradford opened ‘Agora’, curated by Philippe Vergne, at the Fundação de Serralves.
-The survey exhibition features works from the last three years including a series of new paintings based on the Hunt of the Unicorn tapestries, a selection of paintings based on the myth of ‘Cerbrus’, and Bradford’s Quarantine Paintings.
+In November 2021, Bradford opened ‘Agora,’ curated by Philippe Vergne, at the Fundação de Serralves.
+The survey exhibition features work from the last three years, including a series of new paintings based on the Hunt of the Unicorn tapestries, a selection of paintings based on the myth of ‘Cerbrus,’ and Bradford’s Quarantine Paintings.

+The exhibition Every Shape Is a Sound of Time: Selections from PAMM's Collection, on view between 2024 and 2025, includes Mark Bradford's work alongside the art objects by seventeen modern and contemporary artists comprising nearly three decades of collecting practices at the Pérez Art Museum Miami.
+The show is curated by Franklin Sirmans, art historian and museum director.